bitovi/academy/src/react-vite/04-components/components.md

 }
 ```

 Did you notice the `React.FC` that was used in the previous example to type the `App` const?
-Because
-we're using TypeScript with our project, we can apply types to help make sure the function component
-is properly formed.
-React provides the type `FC` (an abbreviation for "function component") that can
-be applied to a function component.
-This type defines the arguments and return value that a function
-component must implement.
+Because we're using TypeScript with our project, we can apply types to help make sure the function component is properly formed.
+React provides the type `FC` (an abbreviation for "function component") that can be applied to a function component.
+This type defines the arguments and return value that a function component must implement.

+### File Organization: Modlets

+// TODO: get from slides

 Now you’re ready to create your first component.